ThePalaceProject/circulation/README.md

 export PALACE_SEARCH_URL="http://localhost:9200"
 ```

+#### General

+- `PALACE_BASE_URL`: The base URL of the application.
+Used to create absolute links. (optional)
+- `PALACE_PATRON_WEB_HOSTNAMES`: Only web applications from these hosts can access this circulation manager.
+This can
+   be a single hostname (`http://catalog.library.org`) or a pipe-separated list of hostnames
+   (`http://catalog.library.org|https://beta.library.org`).
+You can also set this to `*` to allow access from any host,
+   but you must not do this in a production environment -- only during development. (optional)
+- `PALACE_AUTHENTICATION_DOCUMENT_CACHE_TIME`: Cache time for authentication documents (in seconds).
+The default is
+   3600 (optional).

 #### Storage Service

 The application optionally uses a s3 compatible storage service to store files.
 To configure the application to use